Employee Survey Benchmarks:

 T-Scores are one way of representing benchmark scores.
 Like all benchmarking methods, T-Scores eliminate the natural variations between survey questions and provide a way to determine whether scores are high or low.

-T-Scores are distributed in a bell-shaped curve, as illustrated in the diagram to the right.
+T-Scores are distributed in a bell-shaped curve, as illustrated above.
 68% of T-Scores fall between 40 and 60.
 96% of scores fall between 30 and 70.
 Only 4% of scores fall below 30 or above 70.
+This means T-scores fall within a narrower range than percentile scores.
+The scales below the bell curve show how T-scores compare to percentile scores.

 To calculate a T-Score, we take your organization's raw score minus the normative mean (average across all organizations) and divide by the standard deviation.
 Lastly, we multiply by 10 and add 50.
 (These last steps simply transform the score into a range that is more intuitive.
 If we omit these last steps, the score is referred to as a z-score, with an average of zero and a standard deviation of 1.)